paris-saclay-cds/ramp-workflow/README.md

 If you have your own data set and would like to **build a new starting kit and challenge** for your course, go to ["Build your own workflow"](#build-your-own-workflow).

-### I am a data science student / novice data scientits
+### I am a data science student or novice data scientist

 You can **learn about data science** by signing up to ongoing and past data challenges at [ramp.studio](http://www.ramp.studio/problems).
 Sign up for the site then choose a [topic]((http://www.ramp.studio/data_science_themes) or a [data domain](http://www.ramp.studio/data_domains) and sign up to the corresponding event.
-Most events are in "open leaderboard" mode which means that you can **browse the code** of all the submissions, including the best ones submitted by
+Most events are in "open leaderboard" mode which means that you can **browse the code** of all the submissions, including the best ones submitted by top students or professional data scientists.

+### I am a practicing data scientist

+You can **[build your own workflow](#build-your-own-workflow)** using the [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow) library, following examples from [ramp-kits](https://github.com/ramp-kits).
+You can then **train and test your models locally** and keep track of them in a simple file structure.
+If you want to **collaborate with your fellow team members**, you can simply commit your kit and use git.

+You can also use [ramp.studio](http://www.ramp.studio) to expose your kit either privately to your internal team or by lunching a public data challenge.
+If you are interested in these options, [contact us](mailto:admin@ramp.studio).

+### I am a researcher in machine learning

+You can **benchmark your new algorithm** against all our data challenges on [ramp.studio](http://www.ramp.studio/problems).
+You can start by downloading the starting kits from the repo in [ramp-kits](https://github.com/ramp-kits) that you would like to use for benchmark, and test your algorithm locally.
+You can then sign up at the [RAMP site](http://www.ramp.studio) and sign up to one of the events corresponding to the kit you chose.
+You can submit your algorithm as many times as you want.
+You will have access to the public leaderboard score that uses cross validation described in the starting kit.

+If you register with us for an official benchmarking, we will provide you a private test score for a small number of submissions of your choice, at a date of your choice (but only once).

+### I am a researcher in a domain science

+If you **have a predictive problem**, you can **submit it as a data challenge** to incite data scientists to solve your problem.
+First [build your own workflow](#build-your-own-workflow) using the [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow) library, following examples from [ramp-kits](https://github.com/ramp-kits), then [contact us](mailto:admin@ramp.studio) so we upload it to the [RAMP site](http://www.ramp.studio).
+We can then organize hackatons and use the problem in a classroom setting.
+We may also automatically benchmark the thousands of models that are already in the platform.

-## How to use this library?
+## How to use this bundle?

 ### Build your own workflow